Dhi13man/nordigen_integration/README.md

     Accepts the user agreement using given `userAgent` and `ipAddress`.
 This determine whether you have permission to accept the Agreement or not.
 Will throw a Error Code 403 (You do not have permission to perform this action) otherwise.

-7. `createRequisition({required String endUserID, required String redirect, required String reference, List<String> agreements = const <String>[]})`
+7. `createRequisitionandBuildLink({required String redirect, required String institutionID, String? agreement, required String reference, String? userLanguage})`

-    Create a Requisition for the given `endUserID` and returns the resulting `RequisitionModel`. `reference` is additional layer of unique ID.
-Should match Step 3 if done. `redirect` is the link where the end user will be redirected after finishing authentication in institution. `agreements` is as an array of ID(s) from Step 3 or empty array if that step was skipped.
+    Create a Requisition for the given `institutionID` and returns a `Future` resolving to the resulting `RequisitionModel`.

+    `reference` is additional layer of unique ID.
+Should match Step 3 if done. `redirect` is the link where the end user will be redirected after finishing authentication in institution. `agreement` is the identifier of the agreement from Step 3 and `userLanguage` is the language code of the language used in verification.

-    Analogous to Step 4.1 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).
+    Analogous to Step 4 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

-8. `fetchRedirectLinkForRequisition({required String institutionID, required String requisitionID})`
+8. `getRequisitionUsingID({required String requisitionID})`

-    Provides a redirect link for the Requisition represented by the `requisitionID` passed in, for the Institution represented by the given `institutionID`.

-    Analogous to Step 4.2 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

-9. `getRequisitionFromID({required String requisitionID})`

     Gets the Requisition identified by `requisitionID`.

-10. `getEndUserAccountIDs({required String requisitionID})`
+9. `getEndUserAccountIDs({required String requisitionID})`

     Gets the Account IDs of the User for the Requisition identified by `requisitionID`.

     Analogous to Step 5 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/).

-11. `getAccountDetails({required String accountID})`
+10. `getAccountDetails({required String accountID})`

     Gets the Details of the Bank Account identified by `accountID`.
 Account Model follows schema in <https://nordigen.com/en/docs/account-information/overview/parameters-and-responses/>.

     Analogous to Step 6 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/) for Account Details.

-12. `getAccountTransactions({required String accountID})`
+11. `getAccountTransactions({required String accountID})`

     Gets the Transactions of the Bank Account identified by `accountID` as a `Map<String, List<TransactionData>>` with keys `'booked'` and `'pending'` representing List of Booked and pending transactions respectively.

     Analogous to Step 6 of [Account Information API documentation](https://nordigen.com/en/account_information_documenation/integration/quickstart_guide/) for Account Transactions.

-13. `getAccountBalances({required String accountID})`
+12. `getAccountBalances({required String accountID})`

     Gets the Balances of the Bank Account identified by `accountID` as `dynamic`.
 Will be depreciated later when documentation provides example of potentially fetched Balance Data.